Special Services and Opportunities

 International Studies Program (Study Abroad)

-Texas A&M University-Commerce promotes a number of international studies programs.
-Students have the opportunity to participate in the British Studies Program (London), Spanish Culture and Language in Spain (Madrid or Valladolid), Bilingual/ESL Education (Cuernavaca, Mexico) and Global Business (China).
-Other programs are available in Australia, Austria, China, Costa Rica, Czech Republic, England, France, Germany, Ireland, Italy, Peru, Russian, South Africa, and Spain.
+Texas A&M University-Commerce promotes a number of international studies programs as part of its globalization strategy.
+Students have the opportunity to participate in the Abbey Program (France), the British Studies Program (London), Spanish Culture (Valladolid), Spanish in Spain (Madrid), Mexico, Global Business (China), and special programs such as European Tourism, Politics in Argentina, and Korean Culture.
+Other programs are available in Austria, Brazil, Costa Rica, Czech Republic, England, France, Germany, Ireland, Italy, Peru, Russian, South Africa, Spain and Turkey.
 For information on these and other international studies programs, contact the director of International Studies at 903-468-6034.